tdavray/SpaceLuck/README.md

 # [Space Luck](https://space-luck.glitch.me/)
 ## A lucky wheel Phaser 3 Game
+_Developed in the context of a technical test for PlaysafeSA_

 ## How To Play :
 1. Go to [Space luck website](https://space-luck.glitch.me/)